 Is this service confidential?

-We collect only the information we need to set up a meeting with a lawyer.
+Yes.
+We collect only the information we need to set up a meeting with a navigator or lawyer.
 We may ask you for an email address so we can send you a survey that will help us understand how to improve our program.
 The survey is optional and completely anonymous.

 The Legal Information Society of Nova Scotia will share some statistics with our funder, the federal Department of Justice.
 They will want to know how often Nova Scotians use the program and what part of the province they live in.
 The information we share will not identify anyone using the program.

-Our lawyers are trained to help you take the right action to deal with what has happened at your workplace.
+When you reach out to us, we will ask for some information: Email, phone number, employer, location, and a brief summary of your story.
+Once we receive this information we will connect you with one of our legally-trained navigators.
+Our navigators are trained to help you take the right action to deal with what has happened at your workplace.
 They are also trained to work with clients who may feel traumatized.

-At your first appointment, the lawyer will tell you about your rights and ways you can deal with what is happening at work.
-Everyone’s situation is different, and the lawyer will answer questions and provide guidance about your work situation and experience.
+In your conversation, the Navigators will tell you about your rights and ways you can deal with what is happening at work.
+Everyone’s situation is different, and the Navigator will answer questions and provide guidance about your work situation and experience.

 You are in control, and what you do next is entirely up to you.